Close Alert Banner

 Illustration adapted from Genetic Counseling Aids, 7th Edition, Copyright 2020, permission for use granted by Greenwood Genetic Center

-There is a risk of miscarriage (losing the pregnancy) from amniocentesis which can make it difficult to decide whether to have this procedure.
-It is important to remember that there is always the chance of pregnancy loss at any point in pregnancy even if amniocentesis is not done.
+There is a risk of miscarriage from amniocentesis which can make it difficult to decide whether to have this procedure.
+It is important to remember that there is always a chance of pregnancy loss even if amniocentesis is not done.
 Amniocentesis increases this risk by less than 1%.
-Amniocentesis does not cause other complications for the baby (such as birth defects).
+Amniocentesis does not cause other problems for the baby (such as birth defects).

 Results

-The type of results depends on which centre did the amniocentesis and what testing is ordered.
-It is important to speak with your genetics specialist about what your results will include.
+The type of results that you get depends on which centre did the amniocentesis and the reason for testing.
+It is important to speak with your genetics specialist about what results you will get.
+All results are sent directly to your genetics specialist.

-Typically, you will receive a a set of results 2-4 days after the amniocentesis.
-These results can tell you if the baby has one of the following chromosome differences: trisomy 21, trisomy 18 or trisomy 13 or a sex chromosome difference (differences in X and Y chromosomes).
+Typically, you will get some results 2 to 4 days after the amniocentesis.
+These results can tell you if the baby has one of the following chromosome differences: trisomy 21, trisomy 18 or trisomy 13 or a sex chromosome difference.

 Video on Chromosomal Microarray Testing

-A short video created by Alberta Health Services, explaining the microarray test and possible results.
+A short video created by Alberta Health Services explains the microarray test and possible results.
 In this video, the testing was done through a blood draw.
 The way the test works and type of results are the same when the microarray is done through amniocentesis.

 Benefits

-• More conditions are tested - can test for more genetic conditions compared to available screening tests, including NIPT.
+Amniocentesis can test for more genetic conditions compared to prenatal screening tests, including NIPT.

-• Quick results - results on trisomy 21, trisomy 18, trisomy 13 are available faster than available screening tests.
+You get information about trisomy 21, trisomy 18, and trisomy 13 faster than through prenatal screening tests.

 Limitations